 The Department of Veterans Affairs processes many disability claim applications.
 They have these different claim types to help streamline their service and ensure veterans get the best possible attention in the shortest period.

-To aid classifying compensation and adjudication claims, VA isolates claims into five distinct types.
+To aid classifying compensation and adjudication claims, VA isolates claims into 5 distinct types.

 - Pre-Discharge Claims: Any active-duty veteran can file a disability claim within 180 days of their discharge date.
 This covers disabilities already known and makes claims processing easier to verify while the claimant is still in their military branch.